-Blast Chiller Model AP24BC250-3-R is used to rapidly chill cooked foods to temperatures suitable for refrigerated storage.
-It is capable of lowering the core temperature of most foods from $160^{\circ}$ F to $40^{\circ}$ F in 90 minutes.
-Chiller/Freezer Model AP24BCF300-3-R has the same chilling capabilities as the Blast Chiller Model and when the shock freezing option is selected, is capable of lowering the core temperature of most foods from $160^{\circ}$ F to $0^{\circ}$ F in 4 hours.

-AP24BC250-3-R and AP24BCF300-3-R are sized to accept one Rational 202 rack.

-Both models can have as options: UV sterilization, an integral temperature recording device (printer) and 2 or 4 food probes instead of one.
+Blast Chiller Models AP24BC250-3 and AP40BC350-3 are used to rapidly chill cooked foods to temperatures suitable for refrigerated storage.
+They are capable of lowering the core temperature of most foods from 160° F to 40° F in 90 minutes.
+Chiller/Freezer Models AP24BCF300-3 and AP40BCF450-3 have the same chilling capabilities as the Blast Chiller Models and when the shock freezing option is selected, are capable of lowering the core temperature of most foods from 160° F to 0° F in 4 hours.
+Food is loaded into 12" x 20" x 2-1/2" pans.
+AP24 and AP40 models are sized to accept one rack containing up to 40 pans (24 for AP24).
+All models can have as options: UV sterilization, an integral temperature recording device (printer) and 2 or 4 food probes instead of one.
 All models employ a high velocity flow of cooled air to assure even cooling of the food product, and to quickly bring the food temperature through the danger zone in which bacteria multiply rapidly.
 This is done in accordance with the requirements of HACCP, FDA and all applicable state regulations.